Sun 2 July 2017, 10am – 5.30pm

 From Palmyra to the old city of Aleppo, the destruction of ancient sites has been widely reported in the media.
 Artists, curators, collectors, cultural commentators and institutions are also put under increasing risk.
-Survival of the Artist hears about the challenges individuals, institutions and commentators face in times of unprecedented challenge.
+Survival of the Artist hears about the issues individuals, institutions and commentators face in times of unprecedented challenge.

 A full day divided into three sessions, looking at the themes of censorship, artists at risk and heritage destruction.
 Sessions will include presentations from each of the participants, panel discussions and audience Q&As.